mfridman/goose-docs/docs/blog/posts/2022-12-sql-migration-files.md

 !!! success "bonus"

-    In addition to SQL migration files, the `goose` package can be used to write Go-based migrations and track both SQL and Go migrations in the same way.
+    In addition to SQL migration files, the ^^[`goose` package](https://pkg.go.dev/github.com/pressly/goose/v3)^^ can be used to write Go-based migrations and track both SQL and Go migrations in the same way.

-    See the [repository example](https://github.com/pressly/goose/tree/master/examples/go-migrations) for Go migrations, but we'll do a deep dive in a future post.
+    See [repository example](https://github.com/pressly/goose/tree/master/examples/go-migrations) for Go migrations.
+We'll do a deep dive in a future post.
 Stay tuned!

 ## Quick start